Leadership Jacksonville Logo

 Meg Folds, Programs Director

 Manisha Joshi (aka Jack Leader) joined Leadership Jacksonville in October 2021.
 She brings an extensive background in marketing, social media and communications and most recently enjoyed working at the Jacksonville Women’s Business Center.
-As a longtime JAX Chamber member, she stays active in the business community with various Councils and projects and serves as the Three Rivers Council Program Chair.
-Manisha also volunteers and serves on the Jacksonville Women’s Business Center Board.
-Her entrepreneurial background includes owning Style by Manisha, in which she works with small businesses and individuals with their communications, social media, photography, video and wardrobe styling.
+As a longtime JAX Chamber member, she stays active in the business community with various Councils and projects.
+She serves on the JAX Chamber Downtown Council Board and also volunteers and serves on the Jacksonville Women’s Business Center Advisory Board.
+Her entrepreneurial background includes owning Style by Manisha, in which she works with small businesses and individuals with their communications, social media, photography, video, and wardrobe styling.
 Prior to that, she was the designer and owner of Sunisha Designs, a handbag accessories company for 13 years, during which she collaborated with local boutiques and produced over 30 fashion shows in Jacksonville.
 Manisha is also the host of Conversations with Manisha, a YouTube series in which she interviews local change-makers and leaders.
 She has a B.A. in Social Ecology from the University of California, Irvine and a B.A. in Economics from Mithibai College of Arts in Bombay, India.
-Manisha loves spending time with her daughter, Saloni (YLJ 2022 graduate) and son, Sohan as well as traveling, photography, watching movies and visiting her former hometown of Orange County, California.
+Manisha loves spending time with her daughter, Saloni (YLJ 2022 graduate) and son, Sohan (YLJ 2024) as well as traveling, photography, watching movies, and visiting her former hometown of Orange County, California.